kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/gcp-secret-engine/gcpaccesskeyrequest.md

 # GCPAccessKeyRequest CRD

 `GCPAccessKeyRequest` CRD is to generate gcp secret (i.e. OAuth2 Access Token or Service Account Key) using vault.
 If `GCPAccessKeyRequest` is approved, then vault operator will issue credentials from vault and create Kubernetes Secret containing these credentials.
 The Secret name will be specified in `status.secret.name` field.
+The operator will also create `ClusterRole` and `RoleBinding` for the k8s secret.

 When a `GCPAccessKeyRequest` is created, it make an  access key request to vault under a `roleset`.
-Hence a [GCPRole](/docs/concepts/secret-engine-crds/gcprole.md) CRD which is successfully configured, is prerequisite for creating a `GCPAccessKeyRequest`.
+Hence a [GCPRole](/docs/concepts/secret-engine-crds/gcp-secret-engine/gcprole.md) CRD which is successfully configured, is prerequisite for creating a `GCPAccessKeyRequest`.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1